- What if my dog needs to see the doctor?

 May we tour the facility at any time?

 Tours are available between 11am – 4pm daily.
-Our facility does not permit tours during the first and last hour of our business day.
+Our facility does not permit tours during the first and last hours of our business day.
 Tours are not available once our facility has reached capacity during peak holidays.
+Please call Paws Chateau during major holidays to check tour availability.

 Please Note: Dogs will not be allowed on tours for safety reasons.